go-pound/go-pound-soul-sand/README.md

 ### New content

+* [Auditory](https://modrinth.com/mod/auditory) adds unique block placement sounds.
 * [BetterEnd](https://modrinth.com/mod/betterend) is a total redesign of the End dimension.
 * [BetterNether](https://modrinth.com/mod/betternether) is a total redesign of the Nether.
+* [Chalk](https://modrinth.com/mod/chalk) improves your spelunking experience by adding chalk, with which you can mark blocks (such as cave walls) with arrows.
+You can even make the chalk glow in the dark!
+* [Connectible Chains](https://modrinth.com/mod/connectible_chains) adds decorative chains.
+String them between your fence posts!
+* [Diagonal Fences](https://modrinth.com/mod/diagonal-fences) does what it says on the tin.
+* [Dynamic Surroundings](https://modrinth.com/mod/dynamicsurroundings_remasteredfabric) enhances background sounds and adds subtle visual effects, like particle effects on waterfalls.
 * [Earth2Java](https://modrinth.com/mod/earth2java) adds the mobs from Mojang's [Minecraft Earth](https://minecraft.fandom.com/wiki/Minecraft_Earth).
 * [Ecologics](https://www.curseforge.com/minecraft/mc-mods/ecologics) updates vanilla biomes with fun mobs, blocks and structures!
 * [Farmer's Delight](https://modrinth.com/mod/farmers-delight-fabric) "gently expands upon" the vanilla farming experience, with several new crops, foods and blocks.
 Follow its advancements in-game (press <kbd>L</kbd> to view the advancements screen), or read its [getting started guide](https://github.com/vectorwing/FarmersDelight/wiki/Getting-Started) to learn more.
+* [Immersive Portals](https://modrinth.com/mod/immersiveportals) allows you to see through Nether and End portals, and walk through them without a loading screen.
 * [Naturalist](https://www.curseforge.com/minecraft/mc-mods/naturalist) adds immersive wildlife with realistic behavior! 🐘
 * [Oh the Biomes You'll Go](https://modrinth.com/mod/biomesyougo) adds a large variety of realistic and fantastical biomes to the world.
 * [Supplementaries](https://www.curseforge.com/minecraft/mc-mods/supplementaries) includes lots of small additions in the spirit of the vanilla game—jars, signposts, faucets, weather vanes, sconces, lights, and other decoration and automation blocks.
 Check out [its wiki](https://github.com/MehVahdJukaar/Supplementaries/wiki) for full documentation.
+* [Tom's Simple Storage Mod](https://modrinth.com/mod/toms-storage) adds methods of connecting chests together with a single, searchable inventory interface.
 * [Towns and Towers](https://modrinth.com/mod/towns-and-towers-structure-add-on) adds new villages, pillager outposts, and other structures to the world.
 * [Traveler's Backpack](https://www.curseforge.com/minecraft/mc-mods/travelers-backpack-fabric) adds customizable backpacks for adventurers!
 * [William Wythers' Overhauled Overworld](https://www.curseforge.com/minecraft/mc-mods/william-wythers-overhauled-overworld) adds over 200 new unique biomes, in addition to the ones already added by Oh the Biomes You'll Go.